hirannor/springboot-hexagonal-ddd/README.md

 An example of a Spring-Boot application, which based on the port and adapters/hexagonal architecture and DDD.

-In case of adapter swapping the application doesn't requires a re-build, adapters are configurable via application.yml.
+In case of adapter swapping the application requires only a configuration change (if it's externalized) and a server restart.

 ```
 ...